Media Advisory: Experts, Former Smokers Available to Comment on New CDC Ads

-WHAT: Roswell Park Cancer Institute (RPCI) experts and former smokers with life-changing consequences from their tobacco use are available to comment on a new hard-hitting national ad campaign highlighting the health consequences of smoking, and to draw attention to the free resources available through the New York State Smokers’ Quitline.
+WHAT: Roswell Park Comprehensive Cancer Center (Roswell Park) experts and former smokers with life-changing consequences from their tobacco use are available to comment on a new hard-hitting national ad campaign highlighting the health consequences of smoking, and to draw attention to the free resources available through the New York State Smokers’ Quitline.

 The U.S. Department of Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC) today announced the launch of “Tips from Former Smokers,” a national tobacco-education ad campaign that seeks to educate the public about the harmful effects of smoking and life after diagnosis with a medical condition caused by smoking.
 The ads will air in New York state from March 19 to June 4.

-• Martin Mahoney, MD, PhD, Medical Director, New York State Smokers’ Quitline, and Associate Professor, Departments of Health Behavior and Medicine, RPCI
+• Martin Mahoney, MD, PhD, Medical Director, New York State Smokers’ Quitline, and Associate Professor, Departments of Health Behavior and Medicine, Roswell Park

-• Maansi Bansal-Travers, PhD, Research Scientist in RPCI’s Department of Health Behavior
+• Maansi Bansal-Travers, PhD, Research Scientist in Roswell Park’s Department of Health Behavior

 • Former smokers who have undergone laryngectomies and members of the New Voice Club of the Niagara Frontier